-These Chocolate Cake Mix Cookies come out gooey, super moist and are the perfect texture!
+These 5 (or 4) ingredient Chocolate Cake Mix Cookies come out gooey, moist, fudgy and are the perfect texture!
 I always get rave reviews over how delicious they are and guess what?
 They could not be easier to make.
 Just grab your favorite chocolate cake mix and the rest is a piece of...dare I say it...CAKE! 🙂

 I want to say it doesn't matter what type of boxed cake you choose but I think it does.
-For this recipe, I use a box of Duncan Hines Devil's Food Cake because of how chocolatey and rich it is.
-I should rename this recipe, devil's food cake cookies because that's what I am reminded of.
-But they are BETTER than cake.
+For this recipe, I use a box of Duncan Hines Devil's Food Cake because of how chocolatey, rich and fudgy these guys turn out.
+I should rename this recipe, devil's food cookies because that's what I am reminded of when I gobble these up.
+But in my opinion, they are BETTER than cake.
 Is that even possible?

 - 1 (15.25) ounce box chocolate cake mix

 But I changed it up a bit by adding TWO secret ingredients!
 (See below.)
 Those two ingredients I add in a lot of my cookies like these The BEST Mocha Vanilla Pudding Cookies.
 They take the flavor to another level.

 To be honest, I love most cake mixes out there especially if the words 'SUPER MOIST' are on the box because that usually guarantees that your cake, or cookies in this case, will come out super soft and fudgy.

 If you do not have a boxed Devil's Food cake mix on hand, you can try one of these chocolate cake mixes instead:

 - Betty Crocker Chocolate Cake Mix

 - Pillsbury Chocolate Cake Mix